flutter/engine/CONTRIBUTING.md

 ### Desktop (Mac and Linux), for tests

-To run the tests, you should firts clone [the main Flutter repository](https://github.com/flutter/flutter).
+To run the tests, you should first clone [the main Flutter repository](https://github.com/flutter/flutter).
 See [the instructions for contributing](https://github.com/flutter/flutter/blob/master/CONTRIBUTING.md) to the main Flutter repository for detailed instructions.
 By default, Flutter will use the bundled version of the engine.
 Follow the next steps to run tests using the locally built engine: